Dani3lB/tagless-final-example/article.md

 This article is for scala developers who have heard about tagless final but don't know if they should use it in application development or not.
-Some concepts which should be familiar to you: scala, context bound, type class, and the tagless final itself
+Some concepts which should be familiar to you: scala, context bound, type class, and the tagless final itself.

 The tagless final pattern is a very controversial topic in the case of application development, and I don't want to convince anyone.
 I intend to tell you about my opinion and why would I use it in every scala program.